 - Scleroderma – the connective tissue is compromised, causing changes in the skin, blood vessels, muscles, and internal organs.

 - Sjögren’s syndrome – destroys the glands that produce tears and saliva causing dry eyes and mouth; may affect kidneys and lungs.

 Most commonly, practitioners will help their patients to manage the consequences of their autoimmune disease by prescribing medications that slow or suppress the immune system response.
 These may include corticosteroids (prednisone), methotrexate, cyclophosphamide, azathioprine, and cyclosporine.
 Unfortunately, by suppressing the immune system, these medications leave the body unprotected and vulnerable to infection.

 At LifeWorks Wellness Center, the first step in treating autoimmune diseases is to immunize the patient to their own blood.
 In this a simple, effective procedure where a small amount of a patient’s blood is taken and mixed with a homeopathic remedy.
 This combination is then delivered back into the patient.
 This has the effect of re-programming the patient’s immune system and in many cases, begins the process of improving their symptoms toward recovery.

 Florida’s Top Autoimmune Disease Clinic

 LifeWorks Wellness Center is considered by many to be Florida’s top autoimmune disease clinic and patients travel from all over the country to seek treatment.
 That is because the autoimmune disease treatment at this Tampa Bay clinic exceeds anything available to them where they live.

 We have offered autoimmune disease treatment to many patients to help them regain their health and we would love to help you, too.
-To become a patient, or for more information, feel free to call our New Patient Coordinator at (727) 466-6789 or simply submit an online web form with your request.
+To become a patient, or for more information, feel free to call our New Patient Coordinator at (727) 466-6789 or simply submit an online web inquiry with your request.